top of page

 Access 5

 M&T Bank Stadium is right off I-95, with only a couple of turns putting you on the highway home.
-Parking garages can be found in all directions from the stadium.
+Parking garages are located in all directions from the stadium.
 Street parking is not a great option.
+Parking near the Inner Harbor is a good option.
+Check the parking link on the game's website to find bargains that are a pretty close walk away.

 Return on Investment 4

-The Army-Navy game may not be the cheapest game around.
+The Army-Navy game may not be the cheapest around.
 It is a desired ticket for many fans.
 So expect to pay a decent amount of money.
 That, coupled with pretty expensive parking, means the game will not be cheap.
 But for the experience you will get, the price seems fair and reasonable.

 Extras 5

-It is the Army-Navy game, so that is probably extra enough as it is.
+It is the Army-Navy game, so that is probably enough as it is.
 But there are other reasons to attend.

 The game will always have a good flyover pre-game, whether it is Army helicopters or Navy jets that you prefer.
 The Navy and Army will also always have skydivers jumping into the opening ceremony.